Rosa Santos Munda: Awards and Recognitions

 She was a recipient of the Datu Bago Award, the highest recognition given to Davao City residents for their exemplary contribution to the city's growth and development.
 She was also named as one of the 12 outstanding women who received the 1979 Katuparan Award from the Federacion International de Abogadas (FIDA) for her efforts in education.

 In recognition of her contributions to the growth and development of both the Philippine Women's University (PWU) and the Philippine Women's College (PWC) in Davao City, the RSM Events Center, a 2,000-seater convention facility was named in her honor.

-Civic Life
+Civic life

-Atty.
-Rosa Santos Munda was a Life Member of the Girl Scouts of the Philippines and remained active in the organization until the latter part of her life.
+Santos Munda was a Life Member of the Girl Scouts of the Philippines and remained active in the organization until the latter part of her life.